Gen Z’s Digital Identity and Fashion Through AIGen Z’s Digital Identity and Fashion Through AI

 Gen Z’s Digital Identity: More Than Just a Selfie

 Gen Z places more importance on their online persona than older generations do.
-According to research45% of Gen Z in the U.S. say they feel more authentic online than offline.
+According to a 2024 survey by OnePoll for Lenovo, 45% of Gen Z in the U.S. say they feel more authentic online than offline.

-There’s also a “double life” phenomenon: in a survey run by OnePoll for Lenovo46% of Gen Z Americans said they lead a different online persona than their real-life self
+There's also a 'double life' phenomenon in that same survey, 46% of Gen Z Americans said they lead a different online persona than their real-life self.

 Why does this matter for fashion?
 Because the way someone dresses in digital-first spaces or how AI suggests outfits is deeply tied to their online identity.
 For Gen Zers, fashion is not just about fabric it’s a way to project and experiment with their self-image.
 Their digital identity and fashion choices evolve together, especially as AI outfit planning becomes part of how they express or hide parts of themselves.